scmacdon/AWSBlog/README.md

-# Using the DynamoDB enhanced client within a Spring Boot application
+# Using DynamoDB Object Mapping within a Spring Boot application

 You can develop a data submission application by using Amazon DynamoDB, Amazon Simple Notification Service (Amazon SNS), AWS Elastic Beanstalk, and Spring Boot.
 This application uses the DynamoDB enhanced client (**software.amazon.awssdk.enhanced.dynamodb.DynamoDbEnhancedClient**) to submit data to a DynamoDB table.
 After the DynamoDB table is updated, the application uses Amazon SNS to send a text message to notify a user.
 This application also uses Spring Boot APIs to build a model, views, and a controller.